johnsonjh/duma/README.md

   library's `atexit()`-function hangs.

-* `DUMA_DISABLE_BANNER` - Set this shell environment variable to non-zero to suppress the usual startup message on console.
+* `DUMA_DISABLE_BANNER` - Set this shell environment variable to non-zero to suppress the usual start-up message on console.
 Default is `0`.

 * `DUMA_OUTPUT_DEBUG` - Set this shell environment variable to non-zero to output all DUMA messages to the debugging console.
 This option is only